 Mike Wormington, Associate Professor of Biology.
 My hometown is Overland Park, Kansas, and I attended the University of Kansas (Go Jayhawks!) where I earned my BA with Honors in Biology and my PhD in Biochemistry.
 I was an NIH Postdoctoral fellow at the Carnegie Institution for Science, Dept. of Embryology, in Baltimore, MD.
 I joined the UVa Biology faculty in 1989 and have taught Cell Biology since 1992.
-My longstanding research interest is the regulation of gene expression during oogenesis and embryogenesis and the interplay between genetic and metabolic reprogramming.
-When I'm not in the lab or teaching, I spend my time with my wife Susan, who's the Art Director at UVa's Darden School of Business.
-Our two daughters and sons-in-law and our three year old granddaughter Sophie keep us busy.
-I'm also a search and rescue, disaster relief mission pilot and director of operations for the Virginia wing of the US Civil Air Patrol which is the civilian auxiliary of the United States Air Force.
+My longstanding research interest is the regulation of gene expression during oogenesis and embryogenesis and the interplay between genetic and metabolic reprogramming in cancer stem cells.
+My wife Susan, is the Art Director at UVa's Darden School of Business.
+Our two daughters and sons-in-law and our two grandchildren (with # 3 arriving in September!) keep us busy.
+What do I do for fun?
+I'm a Lieutenant Colonel and search and rescue mission pilot and the director of operations for the Virginia wing of the Civil Air Patrol which is the civilian auxiliary of the US Air Force.

-Office: PLSB 206 Phone: 982-5803 email: ww2t@virginia.edu

-Group Office Hours in PLSB 200: 2-4 PM Tues. and Thurs.
+Office: PLSB 206 Phone: 982-5803 email: ww2t@virginia.edu Group Office Hours in PLSB 200: 2-4:30 PM Tues. and Thurs.
 Individual meetings by appointment.

-Graduate Teaching Assistant
+UPDATED Graduate Teaching Assistant

-Chhavi Sood email: cs7wj@virginia.edu

-NOTE CHANGE Office hours in PLSB 200 1-3 PM Mon. and 1-3 PM Fri., and by appointment.
+Richard Smindak Office: PLSB 238 Phone: 924-3943 email: rjs6dg@virginia.edu Group Office Hours in PLSB 230: 2-3:30 PM Mon. and Weds.
+Individual meetings by appointment.